kmr007/APIM/README.md

 Create a storage Account for storing the backup file of APIM.

 # Step 2

+Create an Automation Account for Automating the powershell script.

+# Step 3

 Execute the below powershell script for automating the APIM backup using Azure Automation Account

 $connectionName = "AzureRunAsConnection"